 Implementing markers and their growing popularity has resulted in the creation of special elements in search results – rich snippets.

-If you want your website to stand out and provide your user with more information regarding your subpages, take a look at the schema.org website, looking out for solutions that you can implement in your website.
+If you want your website to stand out and provide your user with more information regarding your subpages, take a look at the schema.org website, looking out for solutions that you can implement on your website.
 Utilising markers will greatly facilitate the evaluation of the website’s content on the part of the algorithms.
-Make sure to be moderate in your actions and not overuse rich snippets, as according to the latest update of Webmaster Guidelines, your website may be manually sanctioned, which will negatively impact your website’s visibility on the Google search engine.
+Make sure to be moderate in your actions and not overuse rich snippets, as according to the latest update of the Webmaster Guidelines, your website may be manually sanctioned, which will negatively impact its visibility on the Google search engine.

 Coming back to point 11 – Google is a text-based search engine, which is why content is a key part of the optimisation process.
 Optimised by implementing additional elements, properly saturated with key phrases, they can point to the website’s topicality and usefulness to the user.

 The presence of content is thus very important.
-When writing content, keep in mind to make them useful to the user first and foremost.
-Try to predict what they user will ask about and put that information within the content.
+When writing content, keep in mind that you should make them useful to the user first and foremost.
+Try to predict what the user will ask about and put that information within the content.

 Keep in mind that you should avoid duplicating your own descriptions by placing your products in auction systems and price comparison websites.
 Make sure that the first thing you do is add the description to your own website, wait for it to be indexed, and then publish products on other systems.
 Of course, you can also create unique descriptions for every place.

-It might happen frequently – your shop has a broad enough topic, that promoting some phrase groups is impossible and could be risky, as if would negatively influence the website’s topicality – planters and doors are not as connected as doors and windows, for example.
+It might happen frequently – your shop has a broad enough topic, that promoting some key phrase groups is impossible and could be risky, as it would negatively influence the website’s topicality – planters and doors are not as closely connected as doors and windows, for example.